misje/opencti-wazuh-connector/docs/source/connector-list.rst

    OpenCTI's connector development is rapid.
 This list may be out of date.
    Please help keeping it up to date by :ref:`filing an issue <issue>`.

+.. rubric:: Footnotes

 .. [#f1] This connector must be set up to import from specific feeds.
 Known useful feeds:

    - threatfox
    - botvrij

+.. [#f2] The connector still works in a limited capacity witout a token.
+For instance, it will still download :term:`YARA` :term:`IoCs <IoC>`